Apollo-Workflows/Sentiment-Analysis/README.md

 Furthermore, ensure that `sentim-inference` has Tensorflow Lite available (you can attach this Lambda Layer: `s3://jak-sentim-bucket/tflite-for-amazon-linux-env.zip`), and runs on Python 3.7.

+For auto deployment on AWS you can put your credentials file to `py-functions-amazon/credentials` and execute `./deploy.sh` (terraform needs to be installed).

 #### Run the workflow